-- How many times a machine is out of order
+How many times has a machine been out of order

 For coin-operated laundromats, machine audits should tie in with the collection frequency.
 Those using hybrid and card-operated stores most likely have access to software for revenue reporting and management automation to keep track of the machine operation metrics.

 Other metrics to look at for machine operations costs are the error codes that pop up on machines.
 These codes can be a result of something simple like an unbalanced load, or they can be an indication of a problem that requires professional services.
 Monitoring messages and maintenance by machine or group of machines will help you notice issues and problems with equipment sooner so that you can better troubleshoot a solution.